 All You Should Know About Pneumonia

-There’s more common pneumonia than you think.
+There’s more common infection than you think.
 It causes more than one million hospitalizations each year, and more than 50,000 deaths.
-Pneumonia is an infection in one or both of your lungs which causes inflammation and build-up of fluid.
+It is an infection in one or both of your lungs which causes inflammation and build-up of fluid.
 It can be causing oxygen exchange issues.
 Here’s what you ought to know about this dangerous illness.

 The chances of getting pneumonia can be substantially reduced.

 Each year, get a flu shot to help prevent seasonal influenza.
 Flu is a common cause of pneumonia and flu avoidance is a good way to reduce the risk.
 Additionally, those at risk may get a pneumococcal pneumonia vaccine.

 Anyone can get pneumonia.

 While some people are at greater risk than others, pneumonia may happen to anyone.
 The signs include fatigue, wheezing, cough, chills, rapid breathing, chest pain, loss of appetite and malaise, or a general sense of weakness or sickness.

 Pneumonia can have more than 30 different causes.

 There are many germs that can cause infection, such as bacteria, viruses, and fungi.
 Understanding the cause of pneumonia is significant, as treatment for it depends on its cause.